-- Section 7: Topic 1 Requirements for the maintenance of physical security for the data center and computers; To ensure that physical access to data center and equipment inside is protected from unauthorized access which may result in a breach of information of IT system security.
+Section 7: Topic 1 - Requirements for the maintenance of physical security for the data center and computers; To ensure that physical access to data center and equipment inside is

+- protected from unauthorized access which may result in a breach of information of IT system security.
 For example, the location of data center shall not be easily known and should be difficult to access by a third party. - Section 7: Topic 2 Requirement for the maintenance of security for computers; to ensure that there are damage protection measures for the BOT's computers, along with measures to prevent stored information from unauthorized access.
 For example, the Data Center Team shall ensure that there is a fire control system which operates automatically when there is a fire without causing harm to equipment and staff.

 ITD is responsible for project or change management that are related to BAHTNET physical security such as data centers.
 Sources of physical vulnerabilities are identified following the recommendation of leading international technology consultants before implementing the project or change to ensure that plausible source of physical vulnerabilities and threats are handled properly.
-As the computer centers are located at the BOT's Head Office building and restricted area, both data centers (DCs), the primary and backup site, have strong restriction for physical access, for which security systems are monitored and controlled by Security Department.